yvien226/yvien226.github.io/index.md

   2. **[Paper] Routing Field Service Officers (Sim, SIMULINK):** [[LINK]](https://www.mssanz.org.au/modsim2015/J4/ng.pdf) I co-wrote this paper for the MODSIM 2015 conference.
 The aim of the project is to develop a simulation model to simulate the current Field Service Officer's (FSO) job assignment process and test some alternative approaches to job prioritisation to help improve the work response rate by the FSOs.
 This paper describes the approach used to develop risk based job priority zones and how the SIMULINK model is built.

   3. **Optimise Depot Location (Opt, LINGO):** [[LINK]](https://github.com/yvien226/Optimisation-Projects/tree/master/Depot%20Location) A simple optimisation project with data being generated randomly.
 The main objective is to identify the optimal depot location for a water utility to service the maintenance jobs and minimise travel times.

+### Code Snippets
+* * *
+Useful code snippets for my projects

+1. **Template for training Machine Learning model (Python):** [[LINK]](https://github.com/yvien226/Python-Projects/blob/master/Snippets/Useful%20Python%20codes%20for%20Machine%20Learning.ipynb) This notebook shows the template to train, test and evaluate all machine learning techniques.
+2. **Auto download Outlook attachments (Python):** [[LINK]](https://github.com/yvien226/Python-Projects/blob/master/Snippets/Auto_Download_Outlook_Attachments.ipynb) The script downloads csv attachments from MS Outlook and save into local computer.
+3. **Capture screenshots from the video with OpenCV (Python):** [[LINK]](https://github.com/yvien226/Python-Projects/blob/master/Snippets/Capture%20image%20(screenshot)%20from%20video.ipynb) Using OpenCV to capture images per frame from the video and save it as .png.
+This is used to extract data images for image labelling in the image recognition projects.
+4. **Auto sort images to Train/Test folder (Python):** [[LINK]](https://github.com/yvien226/Python-Projects/blob/master/Snippets/Move%20Images%20with%20xml%20to%20Train%20and%20Test%20folder.ipynb) The aftermath of data labelling for the image recognition.
+This code will sort labelled images into train and test folder based on the nominated ratio.
+5. **Pivot transform MS Access data (SQL):** [[LINK]](https://github.com/yvien226/SQL-Queries/blob/master/Snippets/Access_data_pivot_transform.sql) A MS Access SQL query which performs pivot transforms on a water meter data.
+6. **Printing loop numbers (SQL):** [[LINK]](https://github.com/yvien226/SQL-Queries/blob/master/Snippets/printing%20loop%20numbers%20from%201%20using%20recursive%20method.sql) This query prints out number 1 to 100 using recursive method